 Medicare for All will disproportionately benefit low-income people, people of color, single mothers, immigrants, and those with disabilities.
 Fighting for universal demands with broad bases of social support allows us to unify diverse sections of the working class and forge solidarity across the divisions which the ruling class uses to divide and conquer.

 Beyond the concrete goal of winning single-payer, our campaign for California M4A can advance our struggle by heightening class conflict, weakening sections of the capitalist class, and empowering the working class to make further demands.
 This momentum can contribute to a popular consensus around the decommodification of other basic necessities like housing and education, and establish the working-class organization and militancy we need to win a society that puts people over profit.

 We know that it will take a mass, grassroots movement to win Medicare for All in California.
 East Bay DSA has joined Healthy California Now to fight for California Medicare for All.

 Since our relaunch in the fight to win California Medicare for All on Jan.
 21, 2021, we have led daily phone banks with local DSA chapters across California to pressure Gov. Gavin Newsom to support single-payer health care, created a series of videos from frontline nurses explaining the urgency for Medicare for All, and are working with our allies to introduce a single-payer bill in the California State Legislature.

 How to Get Involved

-The campaign for California single-payer healthcare is heating up.
-Email us at email@example.com if you want to participate in these upcoming events.
-If you want to hear more about upcoming events and opportunities related to our single-payer healthcare campaign, join East Bay DSA.
+The California Medicare for All campaign is just getting started, and we need your help to win.
+Email us at email@example.com if you want to participate in upcoming events.
+If you want to hear more about upcoming events and opportunities related to our single-payer health care campaign, join East Bay DSA.